nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    (`XYZCommand` is a placeholder for specific subclass of the `Command` class, e.g. `SessionCreateCommand`)
 3. The `XYZCommandParser` object then uses parse methods from `ParserUtils` class to extract all the arguments from the user input.
-   * Each of these parse methods in `ParserUtils` class then calls other utility methods within the class to return a parsed value.
+   * Each of these parse methods in `ParserUtils` class calls other utility methods within the class to return a parsed value.
-4. All relevant arguments that are parsed are then used to create a new `XYZCommand `object to be returned to the `Parser` class.
+4. All relevant arguments that are parsed are used to create a new `XYZCommand `object to return to the `Parser` class.
-5. The created `XYZCommand` object is then returned to the `SplitLah` object to be run.
+5. The created `XYZCommand` object is returned to the `SplitLah` object to run.

 ### Command Component
 ![Command Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/CommandComponent.drawio.png)